 - Suggested Sites

 - Following Sites

 - Recent Sites

 These are the sites you visit frequently.
-Over the course of the day you might visit 10-20 department and project team sites and based on the frequency of the visits, they will be available in that area.
+Throughout the day you might visit 10-20 department and project team sites and based on the frequency of the visits, they will be available in that area.
 Each site is displayed like a card and allows you to follow it by clicking a star in the upper right-hand corner (more about this little later).
-The card also shows you recent content activity within a site.
+The card also shows you recent content activity within the site.
 The analogy of this would be your browser history, which allows you to retrace your steps and activities.
-This is really powerful as you can retrace your recent history and find that site you worked on few days ago.
+This is powerful as you can retrace your recent history and find that site you worked on a few days ago.

 The area is reserved for sites you might have visited or sites suggested by Office 365 based on your history.
 For example, if you are regularly accessing various project team sites, it might offer other ones for you to visit.
 This works like “you may also be interested in” functionality available on online shopping sites for example.
 This might be a great awareness tool for you to know what is happening around you and your organization.